photogabble/website/content/thoughts/2023-08-08-30-of-365-more-bang-for-your-buck-with-dedicated.md

 —

-There are benefits to cloud computing, high availability, automated scaling, zero downtime (when done *right*) and a whole rolodex of interconnectable services that can act as jigsaw pieces for building cloud based applications.
+There are benefits to cloud computing, high availability, automated scaling, zero downtime (when done *right*) and a whole rolodex of interconnecting services that can act as jigsaw pieces for building cloud based applications.
 However, in the majority of cases I have personally seen: companies that move into the cloud do so by spinning up a handful of EC2 containers and maybe migrate their database's to RDS then call it a day.

 From a finance point of view this doesn't make sense.
 AWS's `m6g.4xlarge` seems to be the closest I could find to Hetzner's AX51-NVMe offering in that it comes with 16vCPUs and 64GB RAM for $282.07/mo if reserved for a year, even if reserved for three years, at $195.49/mo it is still more expensive than Hetzner and that's not including bandwidth or storage which are changed extra at AWS.